thatguy11325/pokerl/content/docs/chapter-2/rewards/index.md

 - The number of unique coordinates visited during a mini-episode.
 - The number of signs the agent interacts with during a mini-episode.
+- The number of objects the agent interacts with during a mini-episode.
 - The number of unique moves taught.
 - The number of valid and invalid uses of HMs/Pokéflute in the overworld.
 - The number of tile types an HM/Pokéflute was used on.